 Still Assessing Cardinal Erdő’s Address

-Although the Holy See has voiced its objection to the criminalization of homosexual acts, observers felt Archbishop Palmer-Buckle missed an opportunity to uphold the Church’s doctrine on homosexual behavior, which it calls “objectively disordered.”
+Although the Holy See has urged governments to take "necessary measures to put an end to all criminal penalties against" homosexual persons, observers felt Archbishop Palmer-Buckle missed an opportunity to uphold the Church’s doctrine on homosexual behavior, which it calls “objectively disordered.”

 The panel was also asked about how important they felt Cardinal Peter Erdő’s speech was.
 Cardinal Menichelli said it was a “summary” and a way to “highlight fundamental points.”
 But he said the document, which many synod fathers praised for upholding Church teaching, is “not in contrast” to the instrumentum laboris (working document), which, he said, is the “main” document of reference.

 Archbishop Palmer-Buckle said Cardinal Erdő had made a “nice summary” and that African bishops “respected him for what he did”; but he said the document is one of four to six, and there is “much to be done.”
 Patriarch Younan said this is a “synod of the people.”

 Asked if the instrumentum laboris was too Western-centered, as some synod fathers have said, Archbishop Palmer-Buckle regretted that good news from Africa rarely gets heard, and so perhaps “gives the wrong perspective” that this synod is only dealing with European issues.

 It also emerged today that 13 as-yet unnamed cardinals and bishops taking part in the synod sent a letter to the Pope on the first day of the synod.

 The signatories had two concerns: first, that the moderators and rapporteurs in the circuli minores, the language-based discussion groups, were designated by the secretariat so the secretariat could steer the debate; second, that members of the commission charged with drafting the synod’s final message were not elected.